Warm Bacon & Avocado Salad

 Make the Dressing: In a small bowl, beat together the liquid ingredients, then add the chopped herbs and season with salt and freshly ground pepper.

 Halve the avocado and remove the pit.
 Peel and cut into ½-inch (12 mm) dice.

 To serve, toss the salad greens in just enough of the dressing to make them glisten.
 Add the crisp, warm croutons and the diced avocado.
-Toss gently and divide the salad among six plates.
+Toss gently and divide the salad among eight plates.
 In a hot skillet, recook the bacon in a splash of olive oil until crisp and golden, then scatter the hot bacon over the salad.
 Garnish with the walnut halves, if desired.
 Serve right away.